 - Surgical options: Hip replacement is commonly done and other joint replacement procedures will likely be more available in the future.

-- Medical options: Are aimed at treating the pain and inflammation as well as protecting the cartilage in the joints.
+- Medical options: Are aimed at treating the discomfort and inflammation as well as protecting the cartilage in the joints.
 Keeping your dog at a healthy weight is crucial.
 Exercise is also beneficial to keep the muscles active and strong.

 Common medications and therapies for osteoarthritis in dogs.

 - Supplements.
 Omega-3 Fatty Acids are used for their anti-inflammatory effects.
 The best supplements help to nourish and repair the cartilage in joints.
-Cesar Millan prefers Vetz Petz Antinol a product that offers joint health.
+Cesar Millan prefers Vetz Petz Antinol a product that supports joint health.
 It contains a unique ingredient called PCSO-524 that has been scientifically and clinically tested and proven to support joint.

 - Non-steroidal anti-inflammatory drugs.
 Your vet may need to prescribe one of the many non-steroidal anti-inflammatory drug, but a serum chemistry is recommended before starting these medications to detect any underlying conditions that may be made worse by these drugs.
 So, discuss the best route of treatment with your vet.

 - Steroidal anti-inflammatory drugs.
-These can have numerous side effects, as with starting a non-steriodal.
+These can have numerous side effects, as with starting a non-steroidal.
 Blood work prior to use is recommended.

 - Therapy laser.
-Uses specific wavelengths of light that reduce pain and inflammation and accelerate wound healing.
+Uses specific wavelengths of light that reduce discomfort and inflammation and accelerate wound healing.
 These can be expensive.

 - Narcotics.
-These drugs may be needed if having trouble controlling the pain with other medications.
+These drugs may be needed if having trouble controlling the discomfort with other medications.